 Understanding these common entry points is the first step to protecting your business data.
 It’s not about becoming a security expert overnight.
 It’s about being aware of the most frequent missteps so you can confidently put the right safeguards in place.
 From weak passwords to simple setup errors, many vulnerabilities can be closed with a little bit of attention and the right tools.
 Let’s walk through the four most common ways breaches occur.

-Weak or Stolen Passwords
+The Danger of Weak or Stolen Passwords

 It’s the most common advice for a reason: your password is the front door to your data.
 If it’s weak, it’s easy to guess.
 If you reuse it across different services, a breach on one site can expose your accounts everywhere else.
 For example, hackers once gained access to Dropbox accounts by using credentials that were stolen from a completely different website.